-In accordance with the EQL Group Treasury policy no interest is charged on monies shared between the EQL Group entities that are captured by the Treasury Management Agreement.
+In accordance with the EQL Group Treasury Policy no interest is charged on monies shared between the EQL Group entities that are captured by the Treasury Management Agreement.
 Refer to note 11(e) for more on the Treasury Management Agreement.

-All inter-company cash management arrangements are governed by the Treasury Management Agreement as a result of the intercompany cash management facility being terminated on 1 March 2017.
+All inter-company cash management arrangements are governed by the Treasury Management Agreement.